flexrobotics/roboflex_util_png/README.md

     c = rup.PNGDecompressor(

-        # in the incoming message, where to find the jpeg data as a blob
+        # in the incoming message, where to find the png data as a blob
         input_key = "png",

         # in the outgoing message, where to place the rgb data as a tensor